 Oct.
 17 ~ Atlas 5 • AEHF 4

 Launch time: Approx. 0400 GMT (12 a.m.
 EDT)

 Launch site: SLC-41, Cape Canaveral Air Force Station, Florida

-A United Launch Alliance Atlas 5 rocket, designated AV-077, will launch GOES-S, the second next-generation geostationary weather satellite for NASA and NOAA.
-GOES-S will orbit 22,300 miles above the equator to monitor weather conditions across the United States.
-The rocket will fly in the 541 vehicle configuration with a five-meter fairing, four solid rocket boosters and a single-engine Centaur upper stage.
+A United Launch Alliance Atlas 5 rocket, designated AV-073, will launch the fourth Advanced Extremely High Frequency (AEHF) satellite.
+Built by Lockheed Martin, this U.S. military spacecraft will provide highly-secure communications.
+The rocket will fly in the 551 vehicle configuration with a five-meter fairing, five solid rocket boosters and a single-engine Centaur upper stage.